Intuitive collage involves is sitting down with a pile of old magazines and choosing images, textures, and colours without thinking or judging.

-My fingers become sticky with glue; as I lay down the backgrounds, the collage begins to come together like the solidifying pieces of a magical puzzle.
-A black bird drops a seed into a pink flower.
+My fingers get sticky with glue and as I lay down the backgrounds and the collage begins to come together like the mysterious pieces of a puzzle.
+A blackbird drops a seed into a pink flower.
 Eyes become clocks.
 A cathedral ceiling evokes the expanded state that I am in.

-The next time you pick up a magazine try looking at it with soft, relaxed eyes, engage your curiosity.
+The next time you pick up a magazine try looking at it with soft, relaxed eyes.
 What jumps out at you?
-Is it a word, a color, a shape?
+Is it a word, a colour, a shape?
 Cut it out, glue it down and then add more images.
 What does it tell you about yourself?
 What we notice provides clues to who we really are.
-There is a deeper, more true self within all of us that is always waiting to be discovered.
+There is a true self within all of us that is always waiting to be more profoundly discovered.
 Anyone can touch into their deeper feelings, insights and desires through spontaneous collage.

 "I cannot believe what an incredible gift you have given me through this e-course.
 You are just so gifted and a true healer.
 I am so ecstatic that you have given me this opportunity to heal and learn about myself through your course…." -H.C.
 Windsor, Ontario, Canada